sjsu-library/unionist/_items/unionist--text-0406.md

   It will also contain items of general intelligence, literary selections and the usual variety of miscellaneous matter, and no effort will be spared on the part of the editor to make it worthy of the public favor.
-How far his efforts will succeed, the future course of the paper will determine.</p>  <p>TERMS. - -Mail subscribers,
+How far his efforts will succeed, the future course of the paper will determine.</p> \n<p>TERMS. - -Mail subscribers,
   $2, in advance.
 Delivered by stage, or post, one dollar and seventy-five cents.
-  Those taken at the office, one dollar and fifty cents</p> '
+  Those taken at the office, one dollar and fifty cents</p>\n"
 scholarlyNotes:
 commentary: 'The prospectus for <em>The Unionist</em> is used here within the confines of a friendly paper, as an advertisement for subscribers.
 This iteration is identical